 The Units were issued pursuant to a Unit Agreement, dated August 31, 2015, between the Company and Corporate Stock Transfer, Inc. (the "Unit Agreement").
 Each Unit consists of one share of common stock, par value \$0.01 per share (the "Common Stock"), one share of Series B Convertible Preferred Stock and four Series A Warrants.
 The shares of Common Stock, the shares of Series B Convertible Preferred Stock and the Series A Warrants that comprise the Units will automatically separate on February 29, 2016, which is the six month anniversary of August 31, 2015 (the "Issuance Date").
-However, the shares of Common Stock, the shares of Series B Convertible Preferred Stock and the Series A Warrants will separate prior to the expiration of such six-month anniversary if at any time after September 30, 2015, either (i) the closing price of the Company's common stock on the NASDAQ Capital Market is greater than 200% of the Series A Warrants exercise price for a period of 20 consecutive trading days (the "Trading Separation Trigger"), (ii) all Series A Warrants in a given Unit are exercised for cash (solely with respect to the Units that include the exercised Series A Warrants) (a "Warrant Cash Exercise Trigger") from the NASDAQ Capital Market for any reason (any such event, a "Separation Trigger Event").
-Upon the occurrence of a Separation Trigger Event, the Units will separate: (i) 15 days after the date of the Trading Separation Trigger, (ii) on the date of any Warrant Cash Exercise Trigger (solely with respect to the Units that include the exercised Series A Warrants) or (iii) the date of the Delisting Trigger, as the case may be.
-This separation of the Units prior to February 29, 2016 is referred to herein as an "Early Separation."
+However, the shares of Common Stock, the shares of Series B Convertible Preferred Stock and the Series A Warrants that comprise to formorn Stock, the shares of Series B Convertible Preferred Stock and the Series A Warrants that comprise of Common Stock, the shares of Series B Convertible Preferred Stock and the Series A Warrants that comprise of Common Stock, the shares of Series B Convertible Preferred Stock and the Series A Warrants that comprise of Common Stock, the shares of Series B Convertible Preferred Stock and the Series A Warrants will separate prior to the expiration of such six-month anniversary if at any time after September 30, 2015, either (i) the closing price of the Company's common stock on the NASDAQ Capital Market is greater than 200% of the Series A Warrants exercise price for a period of 20 consecutive trading days (the "Trading Separation Trigger"), (ii) all Series A Warrants in a given Unit are exercised for cash (solely with respect to the Units that include the exercised Series A Warrants) (a "Warrant Cash Exercise Trigger") or (iii) the Units are delisted (the "Delisting Trigger") from the NASDAQ Capital Market for any reason (any such event, a "Separation Trigger Event").
+Upon the occurrence of a Separation Trigger Event, the Units will separate: (i) 15 days after the date of the Trading Separation Trigger, (ii) on the date of any Warrant Cash Exercise Trigger (solely with respect to the Units that include the